dataminelab/datareporter/SETUP.md

   * **debug:** Can be debugged from browser open application at `http://localhost:8080` || `5000` and use browser debugger.
   * **changes:**
     * By default, changes are not reflected.
 You need go into `client` directory and start `npm run watch`.
-    That will start watched for source code changes for Datareporter frontend and all submodules.
+    That will start watched for source code changes for Data Reporter frontend and all submodules.
     * At liniux system you may face problem of too many file system watchers.
 That will result in error message
     ```Error: ENOSPC: System limit for number of file watchers reached, watch ```
     To solve it you need to increase the number of available watches by :